NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 **Running and Monitoring Jobs on Orion and Hercules**

-system for execution on system compute resources.
+All compute and memory-intensive tasks must be submitted to the batch system for execution on system compute resources.
 This section All compute and memory-intensive tasks must be submitted to the batch describes the requirements and common patterns for job submission and